-Dr. Yan is a biostatistician with expertise in survival, longitudinal, and hierarchical models, and analysis of population registry databases and electronic health records.
-She has been collaborating with many clinical investigators in various disease and clinical specialties in study design, analytical approach, statistical analysis, and grant applications and manuscripts.
-She has research interests in the utilization and development of biostatistical and epidemiologic methods and framework to help elucidate relationships among racial, socioeconomic, and biological factors in health outcomes.
-She has served as the principal investigator for two NIH R01 grants and other government research grants that focused on outcomes and disparities in chronic kidney disease.
+Dr. Yan is a biostatistician with expertise in survival, longitudinal, and hierarchical (multilevel) models, and in the analysis of population registry databases and electronic health records.
+She has collaborated with many clinical investigators across various disease and clinical specialties in study design, analytical approach, statistical analysis, and grant applications and manuscripts.
+Additionally, she has mentored numerous clinician-scientists and health services researchers on K awards and supervised more than two dozen doctoral students on their dissertations.
+She has research interests in the utilization and development of biostatistical and epidemiologic methods and novel frameworks to elucidate the relationships among racial/ethnic identity, social determinants of health, and biological factors in health outcomes.
+She has served as the principal investigator on multiple NIH R01 and other government-funded research grants that focused on addressing racial and ethnic disparities in chronic kidney disease.

 Professor of Biostatistics